riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 where:

-* `-ansi-log false`: requests that each invocation of a Nextflow task is displayed on a separate line.
+* `-ansi-log false`: requests that each invocation of a Nextflow process is displayed on a separate line.
 * `<CONFIG_FILE>`: is a YAML configuration file.
 * Configuration parameters can also be provided via the command-line in the form `--<PARAMETER>=<VALUE>` (for example `--make_bedgraph=FALSE`).